R0h1tAnand/DW-Search/README.md

   --output OUTPUT       Output File (default: output_$SEARCH_$DATE.txt), where $SEARCH is replaced by the first chars of the search string and $DATE is replaced by the datetime
   --continuous_write CONTINUOUS_WRITE
-                        Write progressively to output file (default: False) --limit LIMIT         Set a max number of pages per engine to load --engines [ENGINES [ENGINES ...]]
+                        Write progressively to output file (default: False) --limit LIMIT         Set a max number of pages to load --engines [ENGINES [ENGINES ...]]
                         Engines to request (default: full list) --exclude [EXCLUDE [EXCLUDE ...]]